kyron321/planets/README.md

 ## Pre lecture Tasks:

 1. Use the following wireframe to plan your app.
-Consider what we should break this app into.
-Eventually the planet data will update.
-Consider where we'd want to hold state.
+Consider the different components this app would be made of; think of which we could make reusable.
+Eventually the planet data will update so we'll probably want to hold it in state.
 Sketch out a component tree diagram to help illustrate your decisions.
-Think of where we could make of a reusable components.

 <img src="wireframe.jpg" alt="react app wireframe" style="width:300px;"/>